larryklingaman3/shimada/README.md

-# shimada
+# Shimada
-Python script to automatically enumerate and exploit Active Directory

-**Overview**
+## Project Overview

-The goal of this project was to further develop my offensive python skills by writing a script to automatically enumerate and exploit Active Directory.
-Since this is not meant to be used on a production enviornment, I wrote a port scanner from scratch that uses 200 threads instead of just using nmap T5 in order to practice using the Python socket module.
-From the output of the port scan, the script verifies if common services such as SMB, HTTP, Kerberos, LDAP, etc are open and gives the user the choice to enumerate/exploit.
-The script saves output to designated files in order to reduce visual clutter from the output.
-I wrote and tested the script against the WaterExecution VulnAD github script.
-In the future, I would like to re-write this script as my red teaming skills advance and I am able to automate more of the process.
-In the near futute for this script I would like to add functionality to automatically search inside of SMB shares and list any files found in the output of the script.
+This project focused on developing offensive security automation skills by building a Python tool to enumerate and exploit Active Directory.
+Instead of relying on existing tools, I created a custom port scanner using Python’s socket and threading libraries (200 threads) to practice raw socket programming.
+The script identifies common services such as SMB, HTTP, Kerberos, and LDAP, then provides options for enumeration and exploitation.
+Output is saved to files to reduce console clutter.
+The tool was tested against the WaterExecution VulnAD lab, with plans to expand functionality (e.g., automated SMB share searching and modular exploit options).

-**Skills Learned**
+## Key Achievements
+- Developed a custom multithreaded port scanner from scratch in Python.
+- Automated detection and enumeration of common AD-related services.
+- Implemented structured output handling for cleaner reporting.
+- Validated tool functionality against a vulnerable AD environment (VulnAD).

+## Technical Skills Demonstrated
+- Offensive Python development and automation.
-- Active Directory enumeration and exploitation tactics
+- Active Directory enumeration and exploitation concepts.
-- Enhancing my proficeicy of Python libraries such as socket, threading, re, sys, and subprocess
+- Proficiency with Python libraries: `socket`, `threading`, `subprocess`, `re`, `sys`.
+- Building, testing, and refining scripts in a controlled lab environment.

+## Process Summary
+1. Built a custom multithreaded port scanner in Python.
+2. Verified open services (SMB, HTTP, Kerberos, LDAP, etc.).
+3. Implemented logic to allow user-driven enumeration and exploitation.
+4. Directed scan and enumeration results into structured output files.
+5. Tested the script against the WaterExecution VulnAD environment.
+6. Planned improvements such as automated SMB share enumeration and modular exploit expansion.

+## Outcome
+This project strengthened my Python programming skills, reinforced knowledge of AD attack surfaces, and provided experience creating custom tools for red-team style offensive operations.

 **Active Directory Enviornment and Code Output**
 _Ref 1: AD Enviornment_